- Editorial Policy

 Detection Tools

-The journal uses reliable plagiarism detection tools such as iThenticate or Turnitin, with a maximum allowable similarity of 20% (excluding references and documented citations).
+The journal uses reliable plagiarism detection software iThenticate or Turnitin, with a maximum allowable similarity of 20% (excluding references and documented citations).
+A similarity percentage higher than 20% may be accepted in review papers after evaluating the author's justifications.
+However, under no circumstances should the similarity percentage exceed 40%.

 Actions in Case of Plagiarism